For Current Deals & Great Tips Look for the Mickey Ears

 Keep in mind, you don’t have to use your park tickets on consecutive days, if you don’t want to.
 For example, if you purchase a 3-day ticket, you could visit the Magic Kingdom and Epcot on the first two days of your vacation, visit Daytona Beach on days 3-4 of your vacation, and return to Walt Disney World to visit Disney’s Animal Kingdom on day 5 of your vacation.
 If you return to Walt Disney World on day 6 of your vacation, in this example, however, your Disney Theme Park ticket is no longer valid, even though, technically, there is still one unused day.

-Expiration dates for the new Walt Disney World ticket structure will be:
+Expiration dates for the Walt Disney World tickets will be:

 - 1-day ticket – valid only the start date selected

 - 2-day ticket – any 2 days within 4 days beginning on the start date